 Despite, being under refurbishment – the spa provided a lovely prenatal massage which provided welcome relief from the aches and pains of pregnancy.
 I look forward to returning when the new spa is opened.

 The benefits of a staycation towards the end of pregnancy mean that you can get away right before the baby is due, without worrying about being away from your hospital of choice and means you can get away really close to your due date.

 The Intercon Doha is definitely a family favourite and I can’t wait to return to test the children’s facilities in the Autumn.

-I never had that lovely pregnancy glow – just the morning sick sweats!
+I never had that lovely pregnancy glow – just the morning sickness sweats!
 There wasn’t a toilet within a ten mile radius that I hadn’t stuck my head down.
-You see I was one of those unfortunate people that suffered morning sickness until my third trimester (where it subsequently had a brief encore).
+You see I was one of those unfortunate people that suffered morning sickness until my third trimester.
+I had a brief period of restate before it had an encore.
 On top of that, my morning sickness was more a morning, noon and night sickness having more oral expulsions than Krakatoa!
-For me, not travelling during pregnancy was a no no. I have to travel regularly for work and if I was doing that I was sure going to travel for pleasure while we were still only the Wandermust Couple!
-I’m not saying you should travel while suffering from morning sickness and a doctor should always be consulted – but if like me you have no choice but to fly while morning sick here are my top tips for surviving a flight with morning sickness (I do mean surviving because when flying with morning sickness, this is the best outcome you can hope for):
+For me, not travelling during pregnancy was a no no. I have to travel regularly for work and if I was doing that I was sure going to travel for pleasure!
+This meant I was going to have to learn to deal with flying and morning sickness.
+View Post